 Image - Scan Policy Manager

 The scan policy can be altered to include or exclude the kind of test to perform.
 ZAP even lets you configure the definition of parameters such as Threshold (how likely it is that a potential vulnerability to be flagged), and Strength (the number of requests for each of the tests).

 Pen-testers often need to test scenarios that they might encounter frequently across target applications.
 ZAP allows you to design a custom scan policy, that can be exported as a template.
 This scan policy can then be imported back into ZAP and reused.

 Learn More: A Guide to Scripting in OWASP ZAP

 ZAP has a really well-defined and documented API which makes it easier to be accessed programmatically by a wide range of tools, platforms or custom scripts.

 Image - ZAP API UI

 The ZAP API can be used directly via a browser or using programming languages such as Java, Python, Node JS, .NET, PHP or Go.
-ZAP UI can be accessed through the browser at http://zap through the proxy or at http://localhost:<proxy port>.
+ZAP UI can be accessed through the browser at http://zap through the proxy or at http://localhost:.

-Even though you find these features in other private and publicly available DAST tools, ZAP encapsulates them (and much more) under a single intuitive and effective open source platform.
-It’s what makes it the go-to tool to perform both manual and automated security scans.
+Even though you find these features in other private and publicly available DAST tools, OWASP ZAP encapsulates them (and much more) under a single intuitive and effective open source platform.
+ZAP is a powerful application security tool that's become the go-to software to perform both manual and automated security scans.